CoussensLabOHSU/tcr-seq_pipeline/README.md

     b.
 Enter these lines:

      ```
-     data=/path/to/data/tcrseq/dhaarini/NEW_DIR/
+     data=/home/exacloud/gscratch/CoussensLab/tcr_analysis/NEW_LIBXXXXXXLC
      export data
-     tool=/path/to/this/repo/installation/
+     tool=/home/exacloud/gscratch/CoussensLab/tcr_sequencing_tools  # path to the tools used to run this pipeline
      export tool
      ```

     c.
 Don't forget to source: `~$ . ~/.bashrc`

     d.
-In the directory you created, create the following folder structure by calling `~$ sh $tool/misc/setup.sh`.
-If you are running an RNAseq analysis, just add any character string as an argument, in order to get the appropriate directory structre: `~$ sh $tool/misc/setup.sh y`.
+In the directory you created, create the following folder structure by calling `~$ sh $tool/setup.sh`.
+If you are running an RNAseq analysis, just add any character string as an argument, in order to get the appropriate directory structre: `~$ sh $tool/setup.sh y`.

 ```
         ├── fastqs_from_core